MikaelPhilip/M1-MIAGE-PDL/README.md

 Tools:

 - For the part conception of the project,  we will use UML as language ofModelling and PowerAMC as software to generate the models and Diagrams.
 - For the part JAVA, we use IDE Eclipse and Maven2 to the structure project.
 - For the Web Part will be tested locally with UwAmp (a Wamp package type,combining several technologies that simplifies the creation of a Web serverWindows).

 ##Project Architecture

 PART JAVA:
-  Purpose: Treatment of matrices and sending data to the website
+  Purpose: Treatment of matrices and sending data (JSON file) to the website
-	->A package: data recovery and treatment of the matrix
+	-> A package: data recovery and treatment of the matrix
 		- Retrieve matrices.
-		- Verify the integrity of the data and the filters.
+		- Verify the integrity of the data and the features.
 	-> A package: generation of data for web pages and sending data
 		- Transform the data and put it into a JSON file.
-		- Transforming the filters and put them in a JSON file.
+		- Create filters data for chart and put it into a JSON file.
-		- Manage dimensions for chart and put information in a JSON file.
+		- Create dimensions data for chart and put it into a JSON file.

 PART JS:
-  Purpose: Reception graphics and visualization of data sent / Management of interactions
+  Purpose: Load the data sent and generate chart and filters/ Management of interactions
 	-> Folder Basic Structure (html + css + js)
-		- Html file (skeleton of the page and page launched by the Web server).
+		- Html file (skeleton of the page launched by the Web server).
 		- Css file that contains some formatting of our objects.
-		- Js file which assures the interaction (generic methods on each type filters).
+		- Js files which assures the interaction (listeners and generic methods for each type of filters).
+NOT IMPLEMENTED -> File Handling (Traitement)
-		- File js treatments(methods called by by the file js interaction).
-	-> File Handling
-		- Js file that will contain all methods to create a chart and filters(modification / fill html file) -> Folder library
+		- Js file that will contain all methods to create chart and filters..
+	-> Folder library (Libraries)
-		- Sets scripts and files of the various libraries used.
+		- Contains scripts and files of the various libraries used.

 ##Instructions for deployment

+Instruction to test Product Chart project:

 1)Create a folder and put the GenerateChart.jar file (bin/GenerateChart.jar).

 2)Put in root of this folder pcms,testParameters and WebSite folders (If you want, you can delete examples) and create folder json.

-3)To test applications with one of your data: Add one file "data.pcm" (created by use openCompare) in folder pcm and create "JSONParameters.json" where you write your dimension choice (see examples for syntax).
+3)To test this application with one of your data: Add/overwrite file "data.pcm" (created by use openCompare) in folder pcm and create/overwrite "JSONParameters.json" where you write your dimension choice (see examples for syntax).

+4)Execute GenerateChart.jar and check Log.log for check execution trace.

 4)Launch serveur (UWamp,EasyPhp,..) and set his root in Website folder.